Zuikyo/ZIKRouter/README.md

 - [x] Support storyboard.
 UIViewController and UIView from a segue can auto create it's registered router
 - [x] Error checking for UIKit view transition
 - [x] AOP for view transition
+- [x] Two registration way: auto register all routers, or manually register each router
+- [x] Add route for module with block, not just router subclasses
 - [ ] Support Mac OS and tv OS
-- [ ] Register router manually after launch, not just automatically registering all routers
-- [ ] Add route for module with block, not just router subclasses

 ## Table of Contents